Why do clients hesitate like crazy when they are about to buy?

 Risk doesn't just come in one flavour, yet The Brain Audit takes away a ton of that risk.

-In this second episode on risk, we take a forensic look at what happens when you release a new version of your product or service.
+In this article on pre-sell, we take a forensic look at what happens when you release a new version of your product or service.
 Is it still the same product or service?
-Or is the risk magnified many times over?
+How does pre-sell play a role?
 And how do you overcome such an unwarranted risk?

 Part 1: What's the link between risk and pre-sell